 - Coding skills!
 Did they comment?
 Worry about error handling?
 Use proper variable names?
 Or did they try to do everything on one line to impress you?
 Lastly they should be able to describe everything right there in front of them and how it is working.
 This is your test on whether or not they can code, you flush out the full awareness of the candidate about an entire solution.
 Not just a method stub that does something that already exists.

 Ok I hear you again….
 “Steve… woah woah… you are a smart guy… but you are forgetting that they will simply just go cut and paste a solution.”
 My answer is this, of course they will.
 The real question is, do I care?
 If a person is resourceful enough to head on over to StackOverflow ask a question and get it answered and paste the solution back into the code.
 Do I care?
 Hell no, I do that frequently in my job.
 What I would be more concerned about is if the person wrote their own implementation of a hashmap because they didn’t like the other ones.
 That person is going to cost me big time on a project where the other one probably saved me time.

 Now the key is that they need to be able to tell you what the code is doing during the review, and bonus points to them if they actually tell you the cut and pasted the code.
 But if you are asking them what line 100 does and they blank, then well you know more about them than if they just happened to study up on string reversal don’t you.

-I know if I am ever put in a position to hire again this is the route I am going to take.
+This is the route I try to take now given HR cooperation.
 It isn’t about some silly fraternity prank where I see if I can stump someone or worse ask language specific nuance type of questions.
 It is about finding the right person for the job, and in most cases that is a creative, resourceful, get things done type of person.
 This test I believe gets you really close to finding that person…. does yours?